-Interchanging equations, multiplying both sides by a non-zero number and adding equations one to another do not affect the set of solutions of a system of equations.
-EROS are exactly these operations except that they are performed on rows of a matrix rather than on equations.
+Interchanging equations, multiplying equations by non-zero numbers and adding equations one to another do not affect the set of solutions of a system of equations.
+EROS are exactly these operations except that they are performed on rows of a matrix, rather than on equations.
 This suggests a strategy for solving a system of equations.
-Start with a system (\), represent it as its augmented matrix [A|B], row-reduce the matrix to a row echelon matrix [E|C], translate the matrix to the language of equations.
+Start with a system (), represent it as its augmented matrix [A|B], row-reduce the matrix to a row echelon (or row canonical) matrix [E|C], return to the language of equations.
 Consider the system